 You Tube is the best way to pass time by watching the millions of videos on YouTube, or even get creative and get yourself out there!
 We started our YouTube Channel ‘loveyourtravels’ so we can capture a wider audience and really show who we are and where we travel to.
 YouTube is free to download, so start making your videos!!

 There are significant amount of Travel apps available on the iOS and Android devices however these are only 7 of them and they are the ones we use regularly.
-Our top 7 are a good start and if there is any others that you recommend feel free to leave us a comment.
+Our top 7 are a good start to help you plan your Australian Road Trip or Australian Holiday.
+If there is any others that you recommend feel free to leave us a comment.